Losin/dayihengliu_losin.github.io/_pages/about.md

 I joined the [Alibaba DAMO Academy](https://damo.alibaba.com/labs/language-technology) in January, 2021.

 <font color=red>We are always looking for highly self-motivated NLP students to work with us as Research Intern (RI) of the DAMO Academy NLP group.
-Candidates who are interested in working with us are welcome to send me your resume to me (liudayiheng.ldyh[AT]alibaba-inc.com).</font>
+Candidates who are interested in working with us are welcome to send your resume to me (liudayiheng.ldyh[AT]alibaba-inc.com).</font>

 My publications can be found [here](https://dayihengliu.github.io/publications/).

 News can be found [here](https://dayihengliu.github.io/more/).

 **Interests:**